What are circle glasses?

 Red hair – Opt for frames in gold, green, blue or black

 Gray hair – Go for black, gray or white frames, and avoid beige and brown

-Eyes are the most distinct feature of your face, and since round or circle glasses draw the focus to your eyes, here’s a short list of what round frame colors work best for eye colors:
+Eyes are the most distinct feature of your face, and round or circle glasses draw the focus to your eyes.
+The following is a short list of what round frame colors work best for eye colors:

 Brown eyes – Gold, green and tortoiseshell frames look best

 Blue eyes – Blue, gray, brown and tortoiseshell are most complementary

 Green eyes – Brown, gold, pink and purple frames go best